Ignite your artistic passion!

 Being able to follow projects and to be open minded about design ideas.
 Ability to record information such as note taking and begin to produce simple diagrams/sketches.

-Be able to demonstrate hand building skills such as: coiling, pinching and slabbing, press moulding and basic wheel based work.
-Explore a range of decorative techniques such as Majolica, Slip decoration and oxides, enabling you to translate ideas and designs into 3 dimensional forms using at least one of the construction techniques taught.
+Be able to demonstrate hand building skills such as: coiling, pinching, slabbing and press moulding.
+Explore and range of decorative techniques such as Majolica, slip decoration and oxides enabling you to translate ideas and designs into 3 dimensional forms using at least one of the construction techniques taught.
 Be able to differentiate between stoneware and earthenware glazes and apply them to create a finished piece of work.
+Identify personal strengths and weaknesses and areas for development.
+Demonstrate an understanding of Health & Safety criteria as applied in a pottery studio.

 Practical sessions, demonstration of techniques, individual practical activity and a group critic at the end of term.